 Contributor: Carolina Bibbo, MD

 News of a pregnancy is especially joyful after a couple has overcome obstacles to conceive.
-When the good news involves a multiple pregnancy, hopeful parents immediately face a new challenge: Finding the right care.
+When the good news involves a multiple pregnancy, hopeful families immediately face a new challenge: Finding the right care.
 This is especially true when triplets are expected.
-As the news settles in, parents may feel overwhelmed by the prospect of triplet pregnancy, birth and newborn care.
+As the news settles in, families may feel overwhelmed by the prospect of triplet pregnancy, birth and newborn care.

 “Most patients who carry triplets have used either medications to induce ovulation or in vitro fertilization and understand that this technology increases the risk of multiple pregnancy.
-Even so, many patients are still surprised when they hear that they are carrying triplets,” says Carolina Bibbo, MD, an obstetrician/gynecologist in the Division of Maternal-Fetal Medicine (also known as High-Risk Obstetrics) at Brigham and Women’s Hospital, where she runs a clinic for women expecting multiple births.
+Even so, many patients are still surprised when they hear that they are carrying triplets,” says Carolina Bibbo, MD, an obstetrician/gynecologist in the Division of Maternal-Fetal Medicine (also known as High-Risk Obstetrics) at Brigham and Women’s Hospital, where she is the director of the Comprehensive Care Center for Multiples.
+This Center provides clinical care, support and education for women and families who are expecting multiple babies and is designed to help mothers and families feel healthy, confident and cared for before, during and after their multiple pregnancy.
 “As shocking as it is to be pregnant with triplets, for many patients it also feels like a blessing — with some potential complications.”

 Birth of triplets and high-order multiples rose fourfold during the 1980s and 1990s in the United States, due largely to increased use of fertility-enhancing therapies, according to the US Centers for Disease Control and Prevention.
 Then rates dropped as improvements in treatments made it possible to achieve pregnancy using fewer embryos.
 Nationally, the twin birth rate has slowly continued to rise.
 The vast majority of multiple births are twins.